FormulaMonks/schemer/README.markdown

       schema :username, :password, :email
     end

-Adds an `email` column the next time `User.new` is called.
+Adds an `email` column the next time `User` class is loaded.

-Don't want a column anymore?

-    class User < ActiveRecord::Base
-      schema :password, :email
-    end

-Removes the `username` column the next time `User.new` is called.

-Want a relationship?
+Want a relationship? (but fear commitment...)

     class Widget < ActiveRecord::Base
-      schema :user_id
+      schema :user_id, :name

       belongs_to :user
     end

-Works just fine!
+Works just fine, and you can drop it at any time!

+    class Widget < ActiveRecord::Base
+      schema :name
+    end

+Removes the `user_id` column the next time the `Widget` class is loaded.

 **NOTE:** All columns are created as string columns.

 Installation
 ------------

-    $ gem sources -a http://gems.github.com (you only have to do this once)
-    $ sudo gem install citrusbyte-schemer
+    $ sudo gem install citrusbyte-schemer --source=http://gems.github.com

 License
 -------